demize/typed-dig/README.md

 ```

 This is a fairly minor improvement, but it makes for much cleaner code, and
-reduces the likelihook of a logic error when repeating similar (but different)
+reduces the likelihood of a logic error when repeating similar (but different)
 checks across your codebase.

 ## Type Checker (LSP) Compatibility